exfinen/minskk/README.md

    EOF
    ```

-## Note on Using the Plugin on DM250
+## Note on using the plugin on DM250
 - It takes a relatively long time to load `SKK-JISHO.L` on DM250.
-Although the plugin works fine in terms of speed once the dictionary is loaded, you may want to consider using a smaller dictionary if the dictionary loading time is an issue.
+Although the plugin works fine in terms of speed once the dictionary is loaded, using `SKK-JISHO.S` is recommended.